 Ugly.
 Irascible.
 Intolerant.
 Clever.

 From one of our sharpest legal minds comes a brilliant new character, Harry Curry--scion of the establishment and criminal defender extraordinaire.
 A class traitor, some say.

 When Harry′s robust advocacy leads to his suspension for professional misconduct, he teams…

 Added by Karen from AustCrime on November 17, 2011 at 1:46pm — No Comments

 My short story, The Snatch, is up at Spinetingler Magazine this month.
 If anyone's interested the link is:

 Thanks to Jack Getze.

 The next two days of posts for me will all be works from authors that reside overseas.
 I wanted to start off the fun with Darren Sant.
 His work on this digital short series is nothing short of spectacular.
 He is able to get down, dirty and into the heads of those that reside on the other side of the tracks.
-The attitude, the manner, the fabric of what everyday life must be like…Continue
+The attitude, the manner, the fabric of what everyday life must be…Continue

 Added by Giovanni Gelati on November 17, 2011 at 6:50am — No Comments